peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

 * <code>CBORException</code> - The given type <code>t</code> , or
- this object's CBOR type, is not supported, or the given object's nesting is too deep, or another error occurred when serializing the object.
+ this object's CBOR type, is not supported, or the specified object's nesting is too deep, or another error occurred when serializing the object.

 * <code>NullPointerException</code> - The parameter <code>t</code> or <code>options</code> is
  null.

 ### DecodeObjectFromBytes

     public static <T> T DecodeObjectFromBytes(byte[] data, CBOREncodeOptions enc, Type t, CBORTypeMapper mapper, PODOptions pod)

-Generates an object of an arbitrary type from an array of CBOR-encoded bytes, using the given <code>CBOREncodeOptions</code> object to control the decoding process.
+Generates an object of an arbitrary type from an array of CBOR-encoded bytes, using the specified <code>CBOREncodeOptions</code> object to control the decoding process.
 It is equivalent to DecodeFromBytes followed by ToObject.
  See the documentation for those methods for more information.